Continuing Education Activity

-There are numerous predisposing factors to immersion pulmonary edema, for example, over-hydration, cold water, negative inspiratory pressure, asthma, diabetes, drugs (such as beta blockers), underlying cardiac pathology, physical exertion, previous episodes of IPE, systemic and pulmonary hypertension.
+There are numerous predisposing factors to immersion pulmonary edema, for example, overhydration, cold water, negative inspiratory pressure, asthma, diabetes, drugs (such as beta-blockers), underlying cardiac pathology, physical exertion, previous episodes of IPE, and systemic and pulmonary hypertension.
 Cold water is believed to be a major contributing factor to the underlying pathophysiology.
 However, there have been numerous case reports and studies with individuals diving in tropical waters of 30 to 35 C. The majority of the incidence of IPE in warm water was diving-related, but it has been seen with extreme exertion and overhydration in swimmers.

 Symptoms typically start within 10 minutes of a swim and have been reported to start at various times throughout a dive; however, there is a worsening of symptoms upon ascent.
 IPE is believed to originate with myocardial ischemia beginning early in the session with decompensation when divers surface.
 Symptoms range widely from mild shortness of breath with frothy sputum to frank hemoptysis, hypoxemia, and death.
 Blood pressure is typically elevated, and patients complain of extreme fatigue.

-IPE can be confirmed radiographically; although, it may be so mild that a CT is more a more definitive test.
+IPE can be confirmed radiographically; although, it may be so mild that a computed tomography (CT) scan is a more definitive test.
 SDPE may have some transitory respiratory or cardiac disorders underlying it, so respiratory function tests and blood gases are indicated.
-A thorough cardiac investigation including troponins, CK-MB, BNP, serial ECG, and early echocardiogram is also important.
+A thorough cardiac investigation including troponins, creatine kinase-MB, B-type natriuretic peptide (BNP), serial electrocardiograms, and early echocardiogram is also important.
 Coronary artery assessments may be required, and cardiac pathology addressed.
 Abnormal cardiac tests should be repeated to demonstrate reversibility or if they are transitory, as seen with Takotsubo cardiomyopathy and reversible myocardial dysfunction.
 With IPE, BNP is typically high.
 Antidiuretic hormone (ADH) can be monitored by measuring copeptin (stable C-terminal domain of precursor hormone to ADH).
 Natremia and albuminuria were typically lower.
 Ischemia-modified albumin is typically elevated and decreases after normobaric oxygen treatment that reduced hypoxemia.
-Biomarkers are helpful in early diagnosis and distinction of IPE from decompression sickness.
+Biomarkers are helpful in the early diagnosis and distinction of IPE from decompression sickness.

 Removal from the water will reverse the hydrostatic effect of immersion decreasing filling pressures.
 Keeping swimmers or divers warm after removal from the water will decrease vasoconstriction and central blood pooling.
 Patients should be kept upright if they are conscious.
-For most, a full recovery can be seen within a day or 2 with rest, normobaric oxygen for hypoxemia, and/or beta-mimetic therapy.
+For most, a full recovery can be seen within 1-2 days with rest, normobaric oxygen for hypoxemia, and/or beta-mimetic therapy.
 In severe cases, there may be myocardial injury and or loss of consciousness which could result in aspiration or fatality.

 Upon removal from the water, there is typically a rapid improvement, although some patients need intensive resuscitation.
 There have been reports of unconsciousness and even death.
 With supportive treatment, there is complete resolution of symptoms and normalization of imaging and labs within a couple of days.

 Scuba diving is considered to be a safe sport when an individual is properly trained and takes appropriate precautions.
 However, there can be disastrous complications if circumstances are unfavorable or appropriate precautions are not taken.
 One such potential complication is immersion pulmonary edema.
 Immersion pulmonary edema (IPE) is used by many as an umbrella term for scuba divers’ pulmonary edema (SDPE) and swimming-induced pulmonary edema (SIPE).
-The majority of patients with IPE present to the emergency room and thus healthcare professionals in the ED must be aware of this syndrome and its management.
+Patients with IPE are best managed with an interprofessional team approach.
+The majority of patients with IPE present to the emergency department (ED) and thus healthcare professionals in the ED must be aware of this syndrome and its management.
 Patient education is vital before they undertake diving, snorkeling, or energetic swimming.
-If individuals continue to dive and snorkel, there should also be an emphasis on limiting contributing factors by using thermal protection, not overhydrating, ensuring minimal equipment resistance, avoiding excessive exertion, avoiding beta-blockers or sympathomimetics, using companion divers, and always having emergency oxygen and medivac capability.
+If individuals continue to dive and snorkel, there should also be an emphasis on limiting contributing factors by using thermal protection, not overhydrating, ensuring minimal equipment resistance, avoiding excessive exertion, avoiding beta-blockers, or sympathomimetics, using companion divers, and always having emergency oxygen and medivac capability.
 Any patient with a prior IPE event should be referred to a cardiologist before undertaking any water-related sporting activity.